Kierancz/webview-state-bridge/README.md

 - Documentation improvements.
 - Example app functionality additions (this would be amazing!).
 - Code contributions!
 Please feel free to dig into the code to fix a bug, [open a PR](TODO-url-here), and we'll make sure the effort gets the attention it deserves.
 - Feedback!
-All important to improving anything, we love to hear how you or your organization is using this code, what's working, what could be improved, and what isn't appreciated.
+All important to improving anything, we love to hear how you or your organization are using this code, what's working, what could be improved, and what isn't appreciated.
 - Resources!
 If there's any related project/effort that we can link to and help our community find resources and grow, the better!
 Open an issue to mention it or better yet open a PR to add to the documentation.

 ## Other Resources